 The nursery worked out great.
 We selected a shady, convenient spot, and it kept the seedlings quite happy until we were able to plant them.

-In May 2021, High School AP Environmental Science students, buddying with 2nd graders, planted 130 seedlings.
-Teams tubed the trees to protect from deer (which we'll be able to remove once we install deer exclosure fencing) and PE classes water them as needed.
+In May 2021, High School AP Environmental Science students, buddying in pairs with 2nd graders, planted 130 seedlings.
+Teams tubed the trees to protect from deer (which we'll remove once we install deer exclosure fencing) and PE classes water them as needed.
 Huge thanks to the HHS PE Department, the HHS AP Environmental Science class, and Hillsides' 2nd Grade Team.

 HWRP volunteers planted the remaining seedlings from our spring purchase over several work sessions.
-We got 330 plants in the ground!
-And have just 25 more to plant.
+We got 360 plants in the ground!

-We selected species available from the DEC that were recommended by our management plan, as DEC seedlings are under $1 per stem and we are still awaiting funding.
-We have many more species to include, which we'll be able to purchase once we have money.
+We selected species available from the DEC seedling sale that were recommended by our management plan, as it is the least expensive source of trees.
+We have many more species to include, which we'll be able to purchase once we receive our grants.

 The plants we installed in spring of 2021 are a small portion of our overall planting goals; for more details, see the Hillside Woods & Park Tree Inventory & Urban Forest Management Plan or quick-check the plan's recommended plants list.
 We're looking forward to planting the rest!